 - Instructions – Explain the rules and allow your users to jump right in without problems.
 Instructions are essential for a flawless user experience.

 - Reward – Playing may be fun, but the reward is what it’s all about.
 Rewards give satisfaction and a sense of achievement.

 Types of Gamification

-After you decide what your expectations are, you need to come up with an idea.
+After you decide your expectations, you need to come up with an idea.
 Here are some best practices in gamification in ecommerce applications to help you build your app.

 Reward programs are all about earning points and getting coupons for them.
-AliExpress uses rewards a lot in their gamification strategy, and it’s popular in many other apps as well.
+AliExpress uses rewards a lot in their gamification strategy, and it’s also popular in many other apps.